suggitpe/spring-boot-kata/README.md

     1. Start the application and navigate to the swagger page.
 You should  now see the new end point listed.
 The details are a bit rubbish, we should really update api documentation.
 Open up the endpoint (ctrl+n).
 You need to add a description of teh API using teh `@ApiOperation` annotation.
 Google it and see how it works.
 Now restart and review the swagger page.
     1. Yay, if the test is now green you are done, right?
 Wrong ... remember red->green->refactor.
 What can you do to improve things before you check in your code?

+1. **Create the repository**

-1. OK we have a create service.
-Now lets write another service that retrieves them all.
+    1. OK we have a create service but the accounts aren't stored anywhere
     1. But we have a snag.  if we create an account in the method the account will not actually exist.
-We also need a repository to store them in longer term.
+We need a repository to store them in longer term.
 Lets build a repository for the accounts and create it in the endpoint.
 This is where we should have a chat about injection of objects into services.
+    1. Create a class called account repository and change the endpoint to ask the repository to create an account with a unique number.
+    1. Did you remember to write the test first?
+    1. Have a look at the way that the repository is associated with the service.
+Its hard wired, yet we are using spring.
+Seems odd right?
+We should change this and inject something using spring.
+    1. Firstly lets put an interface over the top of the repository and make the interface the member of the endpoint (rename the original one first) .... ctrl+f6 to rename existing and then ctrl+alt+shift+T to open the refactoring function.
+    1. In the main application class create a bean to build the repository and then force injection through the endpoint constructor.
+    1. Run the test again to check its all working (you will know if its failed as you will get a null pointer exception) when you try and use the repository.

+1. **Adding a Get end point**

+    1.